yurtema/neural_network/README.md

-Here i`m trying to build nn from scrath in Python.
+Here i`m trying to build nn from scrath in Python from tutorial on Youtube.